AzonInc/Doorman/docs/en/guide/hardware/audio-extension.md

 </div>

 ::: danger LIMITATIONS
-The extension board connector on the Doorman core board was introduced in revision `2.0.0` and is unfortunately not available on earlier versions.
-A Doorman core board of revision `2.0.0` or later is required in order to connect extension boards.
+The extension board connector on the Doorman core board was introduced with revision `2.0.0` and is unfortunately not available on earlier versions.
+A Doorman core board of revision `2.x.x` is required in order to connect extension boards.
 :::

 ## Assembly